Fairfield, NJ, February 09, 2015 --(PR.com

 About SGS Food Safety Services

 SGS is committed to keeping readers informed of regulatory news and developments.
-Leveraging a global network of laboratories and food experts, SGS provides a comprehensive range of food safety and quality solutions including analytical testing, audits, certifications (http://www.sgs.com/en/Agriculture-Food/Food/Primary-Production/Other-Food-Certification.aspx), inspections and technical support.
+Leveraging a global network of laboratories and food experts, SGS provides a comprehensive range of food safety and quality solutions including analytical testing, audits, certifications, inspections, label reviews (http://www.sgs.com/en/Agriculture-Food/Food/Primary-Production/Testing-and-Analytical-Services/Food-Label-Reviews-and-Nutritional-Analysis.aspx) and technical support.
 SGS continually invests in world class testing capabilities and state-of-the-art technology to help reduce risks, and improve food safety and quality.

 SGS is the world’s leading inspection, verification, testing and certification company.
 SGS is recognized as the global benchmark for quality and integrity.
 With more than 80,000 employees, SGS operates a network of over 1,650 offices and laboratories around the world.